2. Location-specific laws and regulations

 The Firm also has internal procedures to ensure that any suspicions of money laundering are reported to the appropriate authorities where there is an obligation to do so.
 Lawyers and other relevant staff are provided with training on these issues.

 The UN Guiding Principles on Business and Human Rights which were unanimously endorsed by the Human Rights Council in 2011 state that all business enterprises have a responsibility to respect human rights.
 As a firm we have agreed to support and respect internationally recognised human rights, both as part of our commitment to the UN Global Compact and consistent with the UN Guiding Principles.

 All Clifford Chance entities worldwide have professional indemnity insurance cover which is in excess of any local compulsory requirements.
-Further details can be obtained from the Firm's Director of Global Insurances, Jenny Cassidy.
+Further details can be obtained from the Head of Legal, Martin Power.